 I am so very glad to not be voting for him, again.

 Back in August, he came over on the day of the Primary Election and asked if I had voted for him.
 I could have saved us both a lot of grief and just said yes, but that’s not my way.
 I told him the truth and said, “Nope, I sure didn’t.”
 I voted for our other neighbor (the nice, smart, and compassionate one).

 An argument ensued.
-I have a tongue that cuts like a knife and I see an opportunity to end these unwanted visits for good, so I take it and go in for the kill shot; hence, the back turning.
+I have a tongue that cuts like a knife and when I see an opportunity to end these unwanted visits for good, I take it and go in for the kill shot.
+Hence, him turning his back on me while I drive by.
 This is the first time I’ve encountered him since that day.

 May the bridges I burn light my way.